crisostomi/gladia-website/content/authors/marincione/_index.md

 {style="text-align: justify;"}
 Hello there!
 I am Davide Marincione, Computer Scientist by trade, and "how did I end up doing this"-er by the forces of the universe.
 My obsession with computers can be traced back a long way, ever since middle school I started making crappy videogames, programming my TI-83, and doing all sorts of other tomfoolery.
 Sometime around high school I decided that I would get into Sapienza's Computer Science course and, well...
-Now I have almost finished my M.Sc. here.
+Now I have started my PhD here.
 As it were, over the uni. years I got more and more into machine learning (for which I like to think I've got a bit of a knack), and the cool folks here in the lab decided to take me on board ;P.